-• Describes the relation of the RUAGA to the federal Electronic Signatures in Global and National Commerce Act.

-• Specifies that the bill does not alter the applicability of Ohio's laws governing electronic records and signatures.
+- Describes how the RUAGA interacts with the federal Electronic Signatures in Global and National Commerce Act. - Specifies that the act does not alter the applicability of Ohio's laws governing electronic records and signatures.

 TECHNICAL OR CONFORMING CHANGES

 • Makes technical changes and corrects statutory cross-references.